casangi/casadocs/docs/tasks/task_sdbaseline.rst

    (11) 'blfunc': baseline model function (identical to the task parameter *blfunc*) (12) 'order': order of polynomial function (identical to the task parameter *order*).
 Needed when (11) is "poly" or "chebyshev".
 It will be ignored when other values are set for blfunc
    (13) 'npiece': number of the element polynomials of cubic spline curve (identical to the task parameter *npiece*).
 Needed when (11) is "cspline"
    (14) 'nwave': a list of sinusoidal wave numbers.
-Needed when (11) is "sinusoid" though, actually, sinusoidal fitting is yet to be available with per-spectrum fitting
+Needed when (11) is "sinusoid"ю

    Note that the following task parameters will be ignored/overwritten when *blfunc = 'variable'* is specified (i.e., when per-spectrum